 Eiffelospina candelabrum

-Diagnosis: Periplast c.
-30 X 30 µm when flattened, covered with scales of two kinds.
-Details of protoplast unknown.
-Plate-scales circular to oval, occasionally with a median constriction.
-Scale dimensions ranging from 2.0 to 3.1 µm.
-Distal scale surface perforated by 6-8 differently sized larger pores occupying the centre of the scale.
-Between these larger pores and a conspicuous patternless rim the distal scale surface is perforated by minute hexagonally arranged holes.
-The lower plate -visible through the larger perforations of the distal plate- shows a rather indistinct pattern of minute perforations.
-The two plates of the scale are fused peripherally, elsewhere connected by intercalary material appearing as black dots, sometimes in a distinct hexagonal arrangement.
+Diagnosis: Periplast approximately 30 × 30 µm when flattened, covered with two kinds of scales.
+Details of the protoplast are unknown.
+Plate scales circular to oval, occasionally with a median constriction, with dimensions ranging from 2.0 to 3.1 µm.
+The distal scale surface is perforated by 6–8 larger pores of varying size, occupying the central region of the scale.
+Between these larger pores and a conspicuous patternless rim, the distal surface is perforated by minute, hexagonally arranged holes.
+The lower plate—visible through the larger perforations of the distal plate—shows a rather indistinct pattern of minute perforations.
+The two plates of the scale are fused peripherally and elsewhere connected by intercalary material appearing as black dots, sometimes in a distinct hexagonal arrangement.

-Spine-scales (2-9 µm long, c.
-0.8 µm wide at the base) flattened distally into a bifurcate tip.
-Decurrent ridges, mutually connected by irregularly perforated scale material, are proximally attached by a number of struts to a basket like scale base with perforations arranged in distinct lines.
-The transition from the spine proper to the scale base is subject to some variation; in some cases it appears like a banister encircling a depression from the centre of which the spine emerges.
+Spine scales (2–9 µm long, approximately 0.8 µm wide at the base) are flattened distally into a bifurcate tip.
+Decurrent ridges, mutually connected by irregularly perforated scale material, are proximally attached by several struts to a basket‑like scale base with perforations arranged in distinct lines.
+The transition from the spine proper to the scale base shows some variation; in some cases it resembles a banister encircling a depression from which the spine emerges.

 Eiffelospina candelabrum